snehemiah/SE-model-performance/README.md

 This work was funded by the NOAA Chesapeake Bay Office and the NMFS/Sea Grant Population and Ecosystems Dynamic Fellowship.
 Collaborators include researchers from the Chesapeake Biological Laboratory and the NMFS Southeast Fisheries Scienct Center.

 # Manuscript Citation
 Nehemiah, S., A.M.
 Schueller, and M.J.
 Wilberg.
 Effects of model misspecification and data availability on spatially-explicit assessment model performance.
-In review.
+In Prep.

 # Contact
 If you have any questions, please contact Samara (she/her) at snehemiah@asmfc.org.